eodafoo/unit-3-data-structures/README.md

 ##Introduction

 In this challenge, you will be creating data structures that are commonly use in software engineering.
 Understanding data structures allows engineers to store their data in optimal formats.
 A description of each data structure is provided in the [Summary](#summary).
 Feel free to look online for additional information about each structure.
+NOTE: This challenge intentionally avoids using ES6 classes in order to develop a deeper understanding of the prototype chain.

 Learning goals